Cyfrin/6-thunder-loan-audit/audit-data/2023-09-01-thunder-loan.md

 261:     function _authorizeUpgrade(address newImplementation) internal override onlyOwner { }
 ```

+#### Contralized owners can brick redemptions by disapproving of a specific token

 ### [M-2] Using TSwap as price oracle leads to price and oracle manipulation attacks